Vaillant Boiler leaking water

 A boiler condensate pipe leaking out of the end outside is normal but if it’s leaking from a fitting inside the house then this could potentially be dangerous.

-A frozen boiler condensate pipe can cause it to leak sometimes but condensate water is acidic and eats away at copper and brass which is why they have to be plastic.
+A frozen condensate pipe can cause it to leak sometimes but condensate water is acidic and eats away at copper and brass which is why they have to be plastic.
+If you have a boiler condensate pipe leaking onto a copper pipe, especially gas, then this should be fixed as soon as possible.

 Boiler Filling Loop Leaking

+A boiler filling loop leaking usually means it needs to be replaced.
 You can tighten the nuts up if it’s leaking from them but you will probably need to replace the boiler filling loop or filling loop valve.

-boiler filling loop
+Baxi boiler with bucket and filling loop underneath

 Filling loop leaking